gooddata/gooddata-dashboard-plugins/README.md

 You can find a number of Dashboard Plugin examples in this repository.
 Each folder contains a separate plugin.

-* Gauge chart - a plugin that replce bullet charts by tag with a Gauge chart.
+* Gauge chart - a plugin that replaces bullet charts with a Gauge chart by tag.

 # FAQ